Koenji Awa Odori 2024 Tokyo’s biggest summer dance festival

 What can I say about this Awa Odori event?
 It’s big.
 About 10000 dancers in 161 groups participated.
 They were cheered on by over one million spectators.
 It’s Tokyo’s biggest dance festival.

 The event was scheduled to start at 5 pm.
-But I arrived at 3:30.
+I arrived at 3:30.
 Yes, that was early and made for a long wait.
-But I didn’t want to struggle moving through the crowd to get to my initial shooting spot.
+But I wanted to get to my initial shooting spot without struggling through a crowd.

 With so many people there, traffic control was out in force.
 The Tokyo Police Department and private companies kept everything under control.
 I’ve been to Koenji Awa Odori at least ten times, and have never witnessed a problem with the flow of people.
 These guys are experts.